1877 Shamokin uprising: July 24, beginning of incident

 In Shamokin on the morning of July 24, miners struck at the Big Mountain Colliery.
 Ten families in a row of houses had no food for 3 weeks, except a few scraps from their gardens.
-At 2 PM a large meeting of workers on Slope Hill demanded work or food.
+At 2 p.m. a large meeting of workers on Slope Hill demanded work or food.

 The next day they repeated their demands at Union Hall on Rock Street.
 William Oram, the attorney for both the borough and the Mineral Railroad & Mining Company, told the crowd that the borough and wealthy citizens would give them street work for 80 cents a day.

 The crowd appointed a Workingmen's Committee to negotiate with the borough council that night for a higher rate.
 The committee demanded $1.00 a day, and the borough agreed.
 But when the committee returned to Union Hall, the crowd rejected the $1.00 offer.

 One thousand men and young people marched down Rock Street and Shamokin Street.
 When someone threw a stone through Shuman & Co.'s Store, the crowd surged forward into the Reading Railroad station and depot on Shamokin and Independence streets.
 (Now the site of a parking lot.)
 They broke the glass in windows and doors, took the freight from the cars and everything in the building, and gutted it.
 Next they crossed Liberty Street toward the Northern Central Depot on Commerce Street.

 Meanwhile, Mayor William Douty gathered a citizen posse or militia outside City Hall in response to a prearranged signal - a bell ringing at his Presbyterian church.
 Douty managed his family's coal mines and collieries at Big Mountain, Doutyville, and Shamokin.
 He also persecuted the Molly Maguires.
 Douty's militia marched down Lincoln and Liberty streets armed with muskets and revolvers.
 They told the crowd to leave, and when that failed, shot into it.
 They wounded 12 people and killed two, neither of whom were involved in the uprising.
 Mr. Weist was shot dead while closing his candy store on Liberty and Independence streets; Levi Shoop was the second fatality.
 The crowd escaped to the town's outskirts.
 The mayor's militia took back control of the train stations and patrolled the town.
 According to rumors, after retreating, the workers tore up the tracks a few miles east of town.

 In November, Phillip Wiest, wounded in the militia shooting, was tried for leading the riot.
 Despite having received serious injuries, he was imprisoned for 8 months in the Northumberland County jail.
 In addition, James Richards, Peter Campbell, Christian Neely, and James Ebright were convicted and imprisoned for 7, 6, 4, and 3 months, respectively, on charges of rioting and burglary.

 In Shenandoah on July 25, 800-1000 workers paraded down the streets with flags and a drum corps.
-When they got to the baseball field at 10 PM, they could see that arsonists had set fire to the mining stables in nearby Lost Creek.
+When they got to the baseball field at 10 p.m., they could see that arsonists had set fire to the mining stables in nearby Lost Creek.
 On July 27, Shenandoah's miners brought business of all kinds to a standstill.